isomerpages/moh-hib/_overview/Restricting Access to Health Information.md

 <p>If you wish to restrict access, more details are available in the <strong><a href="https://www.synapxe.sg/healthtech/national-programmes/national-electronic-health-record-nehr/faq" rel="noopener noreferrer nofollow" target="_blank">FAQs by Synapxe.</a></strong>
 </p>
 <h1>How we prevent improper access and use of NEHR information</h1>
-<p>The HIB also has safeguards in place to govern the safe access, collection
+<p>The HIA also has safeguards in place to govern the safe access, collection
 and use of NEHR information.
 These safeguards include:</p>
 <ul data-tight="true" class="tight">
 <li>